eclipse-embed-cdt/web-jekyll/pages/debug/jlink.md

 ## Prerequisites

-Before being able to use the J-Link probe with the GNU MCU Eclipse plug-ins, you must separately install:
+Before being able to use the J-Link probe with Eclipse Embedded CDT, you must separately install:

 - the J-Link debugging plug-in
 - the GDB debugger (client) application, as part of a GNU toolchain